TanStack/query/docs/src/pages/reference/useMutation.md

   - Set this to `true` if you want mutation errors to be thrown in the render phase and propagate to the nearest error boundary
   - Set this to `false` to disable the behavior of throwing errors to the error boundary.
   - If set to a function, it will be passed the error and should return a boolean indicating whether to show the error in an error boundary (`true`) or return the error as state (`false`)
+- `meta: Record<string, unknown>`
+  - Optional
+  - If set, stores additional information on the mutation cache entry that can be used as needed.
+It will be accessible wherever the `mutation` is available (eg. `onError`, `onSuccess` functions of the `MutationCache`).

 **Returns**